Gerard van der Lem

 Furthermore, he was awarded "Best Coach of the Middle East".

 After some time back home with Ajax, where he worked in several positions (2002-2003, 2004–2006), he returned to the Middle East for an engagement with United Arab Emirates 1st League club Al Sharjah in the 2007-2008 season.

 In 2008, van der Lem joined his fellow manager Henk ten Cate in an appointment at the famous Greek club Panathinaikos.

-At present, van der Lem is technical director at Kayserispor in Turkey.
+At present, van der Lem is a technical director at Kayserispor in Turkey.